 SSH Server

-RouterOS has built in SSH server that is enabled by default and is listening for incoming connections on port TCP/22.
+RouterOS has built in SSH (SSH v2) server that is enabled by default and is listening for incoming connections on port TCP/22.
 It is possible to change the port and disable the server under Services menu.

 Properties